gyawali9/svgr-react-icons/README.md

 ### Step 3: Use the Icon Component

-The `svg-icon-package` provides an `Icon` component and a `generateSvgUrl` utility.
+The `svgr-react-icons` provides an `Icon` component and a `generateSvgUrl` utility.
 Here are two ways to use it.

 #### Example 1: Using an SVG as a React Component (SVGR)